 We’ll start with the obvious.
 The river walk is probably the most popular thing to do in the city.
 If you only spend a short time in San Antonio, definitely spend time strolling along the river.
 Being able to experience the river walk so often was a huge benefit to living in San Antonio.

-If you are looking for a restaurant recommendation, The Original Mexican Restaurant & Bar is where it’s at.
-It was the first restaurant along the river walk and was actually established by Germans!
-The river boat ride was also something I really enjoyed.
-I only felt the need to do this once, but always recommend it to anyone coming to the area.
+If you are looking for a restaurant on the riverwalk, The Original Mexican Restaurant & Bar is where it’s at.
+It was the first restaurant along the river walk and was actually established by Germans.
+The riverboat ride was also something you will really enjoy!
+If you are traveling with older kids, you will definitley want to try the riverboat ride as it is one of the best things to do in San Antonio with teens!

 Southtown is a gorgeous part of the city filled with art and history.
-It’s also a great place to get authentic Mexican cuisine.
+It’s also a great place to get authentic Mexican food.

 3. Kiddie Park